 Rendering translucency, reflection and texture in still life is what makes me smile!
 Ordinary, everyday objects seem to have stories to tell and there are beautiful moments of unexpected color and reflection to discover.
 Still life offers a great variety of subjects, surfaces and luminosity.
 So many objects to paint!
 Endless combinations of color and texture!

 My years as a graphic artist allowed me to creatively communicate meaningful ideas and I have enjoyed that work thoroughly.
-With painting, the communication involves a personal interpretation of relationships within the composition: light, color, form and atmosphere.
+Now with painting, communication involves a personal interpretation of relationships within the composition: light, color, form and atmosphere.
 And the viewer is invited to participate!